kgni/alz-news/README.md

 # Alzh.info

 Easy-to-use, non-profit platform for anyone who has an interest in Alzheimer's or Dementia.

-The purpose is to make resources including articles, journals, practical information and all kinds of knowledge, easily accessible by gathering it all in one place.
+The purpose is to make resources including articles, journals, practical information, and all kinds of knowledge, easily accessible by gathering it all in one place.
+Alzh.info is not affiliated with any Alzheimer's organizations or patient advocacy groups in any way.

 Alzh.info is not affiliated with any Alzheimer's organizations or patients advocacy groups in any way.